 Most op-amp circuits run from the symmetrical bipolar supply source, let’s say ±15V.
 The simplest way to generate symmetrical split supplies is to use a pair of 3 terminal voltage regulators.
 For instance, let’s take two voltage regulators: 7815 and 7915.

-If you need an adjustable variant of dual polarity regulated voltage source you can use 317 and 337 adjustable regulators, where you can trim voltage with voltage divider which consists of two higher accuracy resistors:
+If you need an adjustable variant of dual polarity regulated voltage source, you can use 317 and 337 adjustable regulators, where you can trim voltage with a voltage divider, which consists of two higher accuracy resistors:

 You may wonder if there are dual 3 terminal regulators in one casing – yes, they are.
 They are called Dual Tracking Regulators.
 Dual tracking regulators are available as complete integrated circuits in both – fixed and adjustable versions.

 Typically there are 4195 for fixed ±15V, and 4194 is symmetrically adjustable via a single resistor.